Kimberley Chen discography

-Kimberley has released three studio albums and two singles.
-Kimberley signed a record deal with Sony Music Taiwan in 2010 and released her self-titled album Kimberley in 2012.
+Chen has released six studio albums and sixteen singles.
+She signed a record deal with Sony Music Taiwan in 2010 and released her self-titled album Kimberley in 2012.

 She then released her second studio album, entitled Kimbonomics in 2013.
-In 2014, she terminated the contract with Sony Music.At the same year, she signed a new contract with B.ANGEL.
+In 2014, she terminated the contract with Sony Music.
+At the same year, she signed a new contract with B.ANGEL.

 In 2015, "You Are My Happiness" and "Do You Know That I Love You?" were released.

 In 2017, she released her third studio album with Sharp Music, entitled "#Tag Me".

+In 2020, she released her fourth studio album with ChynaHouse, entitled "公主病" (Princess Tendencies).
+In 2021, she released her fifth studio album "wfh", and her sixth studio album "Up on the Roof" in 2022.